Pamrevlumab has been granted fast track designation by the U.S. Food and Drug Administration (FDA) for its potential as a treatment.

 An open-label Phase 2a clinical trial (NCT01262001) also evaluated the safety and tolerability of pamrevlumab in IPF patients, and its effectiveness.
 Patients received one of two doses, 15 mg per kg or 30 mg per kg, of treatment every three weeks for 45 weeks.
 Lung function was assessed by measuring FVC, while qHRCT was used to assess fibrosis over the course of the study.
 Study results were published in the European Respiratory Journal and showed that both dose levels were well-tolerated.
 Although 65 percent of the 66 people who completed the study showed an increase in lung fibrosis, 35 percent exhibited stable or lesser fibrosis three weeks after the end of treatment (week 48).
 These benefits were again matched by improvements in lung function.

-A randomized Phase 3 clinical trial (NCT03955146) is set but not yet recruiting IPF patients to test the efficacy and safety of 30 mg per kg of pamrevlumab compared to placebo.
-Patients (565 expected) will be randomly assigned to either pamrevlumab or placebo given as an IV infusion every three weeks over 48 weeks, for a total of 17 treatments.
-The study’s primary goal is changes in FVC from a patient’s enrollment (baseline measure) out to one year.
+A randomized Phase 3 clinical trial (NCT03955146), now enrolling about 340 IPF patients at sites across the U.S., Argentina, Australia, and select other countries, is testing the efficacy and safety of 30 mg per kg of pamrevlumab compared to a placebo.
+Patients, ages 40 to 85 and not using any approved IPF-specific therapy, are being randomly assigned to either pamrevlumab or placebo, given as an IV infusion every three weeks, for a total of 17 infusions over 48 weeks.
+The study’s primary goal is changes in FVC from a patient’s enrollment (baseline measure) out to about one year (week 48).
+This trial is expected to finish collecting data in December 2022.

 Pulmonary Fibrosis News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.